kestal/univers/Species/Dwarves.md

 The dwarves are a humanoïd species livin on [Continent I](), mainly underground.

-Compared to humans, they are smaller, bulkier and stronger.
+They are smaller and bulkier than humans.
 They have a practical and analytic way of thinking, which makes them known for their philosophs, engineers and architects.
 They are seen as friendly and outgoing.